Getting Started with Conduit

 Success (HTTP 2xx) 250 Message accepted

-Transient failure (HTTP 5xx / timeout) 450 MTA will retry
+Transient failure (HTTP 5xx / timeout) 450 The MTA retries

-Permanent failure (HTTP 4xx) 550 MTA will bounce
+Permanent failure (HTTP 4xx) 550 The MTA bounces the message

-To review delivery attempts, open the webhook detail page in the UI and click Logs.
+To read the delivery attempts, open the webhook detail page in the UI and click Logs.

 Password resets

-Request a password reset from conduit.email/app/reset-password in the web UI.
+Request a password reset at conduit.email/app/reset-password in the web UI.
 Conduit sends a reset email with a single-use link to choose a new password.
-After a successful reset confirmation, Conduit revokes all refresh tokens and API access tokens for the account.
+After a successful reset, Conduit revokes all refresh tokens and all API access tokens for the account.

 Next steps